Image

 • Did you refuse a breath or blood test?

-A successful hearing outcome could mean keeping your license and avoiding further penalties.
-However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.
+Winning the hearing can mean keeping your license and avoiding additional penalties.
+If the DOR determines that the three above questions are affirmatively answered and proven by a preponderance of evidence, your license will be suspended or revoked based on any prior offenses or test refusal.

-Understanding Missouri’s License Suspension & Revocation Penalties
+Missouri License Suspension & Revocation Consequences

-The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in the Eureka, MO area and across Missouri.
+The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in Eureka, MO and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Eureka, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

 Securing a Limited Driving Privilege (Hardship License) in Eureka, MO

-• Attending school or higher education programs
+• School or higher education attendance

 A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
 (This is why our Eureka, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)